 2. Use a training app

-While, of course, we recommend our own half marathon training programs, you can use your own or be guided by the use of a training app like Runna.
+Of course, we highly recommend our own half marathon training programs as they are designed by experts at the half marathon distance, but you can also use alternative plans or a running app like Runna.

-The Runna app creates personalized training plans for every type of fitness level: from beginners to advanced runners.
-The app specializes in holistic support, dynamic training plans crafted by experts, and mixed in cross-training for strength and conditioning.
+The Runna app creates personalized training plans for every fitness level and race distance.
+The app specializes in holistic support and dynamic training plans crafted by experts, and includes cross-training for strength and conditioning.

 3. Create your own plan

-We do recommend following a training plan designed by a coach or an app like Runna to reduce your risk of injury and improve your performance.
-But if you don’t like the rigidity of pre-set plans, you can create your own.
+We strongly encourage first-time half marathon runners to follow a training plan designed by a coach or an app like Runna to reduce your risk of injury and improve your performance.
+However, if you really don’t like the rigidity of pre-set plans, you can create your own.

 A good DIY training plan should include a mix of: